Why you can trust Sunlight Media

 htaccess File Examples

-you will be happy to know that a vast amount of configuration possibilities can be easily achieved within the .htaccess file.
+You will be happy to know that a vast amount of configuration possibilities can be easily achieved within the .htaccess file.

 Block IP Addresses

 Are you receiving spam traffic?
-Perhaps, your site is suffering from hacking attempts or abuse from specific IP addresses.
+Perhaps your site is suffering from hacking attempts or abuse from specific IP addresses.
 If that is the case, you can take action with your .htaccess file.
 You can easily block traffic from that IP address using a code in your .htaccess file.

 To block a particular or specific domain, you can add the following to your website’s root .htaccess file: